-a) This project will have unique and novel contributions on License the IPs and sub-systems where needed that will accelerate the ORAN 5G base station and supported technologies/application development, in a reasonable cost.
+a) This project will have unique and novel contributions on licensing the IPs and sub-systems where needed that will accelerate the ORAN 5G base station and supported technologies/application development, at a reasonable cost.

 b) Develop partnerships with 5G capable DSP/processor suppliers and SoC suppliers.